Fangreye/Macaca-Ninteract-evolution/README.md

 If Novoplasty successfully generate the entire organelle genome, the genome will be recorded in a fasta file with prefix 'mito{your_kmer}Circularized_assembly'.
 There will also be a fasta file with prefix 'mito{your_kmer}Contigs' which contains all possible contigs retrieved from raw reads.
 It is suggested to check the link map and concatenate them mannually.

 #### Combined with GetOrganelle
 If Novoplasty didn't give an acceptable output, it's still possible to retrieve the genome.
-GetOrganelle is also a software use the strategy of mapping-then-extend, which means it can generate accurate contigs.
+GetOrganelle is a software use the strategy of mapping-then-extend, which means it can generate accurate contigs.
 If it didn't provide a complete organelle genome, we can feed the longest contig in the output as the seed of Novoplasty.
 It is also suggested to check the link map produced by SPAde to assemble a longer contig before proceeding.

 ```
 python3 /home/zhu46/softwares/GetOrganelle-1.7.4.1/get_organelle_from_reads.py \